 - What subjects you child CAN handle to miss on a regular basis.
 Ie. If they are strong in math, science, or language and can manage missing those courses regularly for daily training it will make it easier for the counselors to schedule.
 OR if you as a parent have specific skills in a subject and can provide additional assistance at home, that would be good to point out.

-Ok, this is a big one so I will break it down into several different pieces.
+Ok, this is big change for athletes coming up from 5th grade so I will break it down into several different pieces.